zeelghori27012004/Applied_Forecasting_Methods/README.md

 data quality and consistency.
 Data prior to 1950 contains more missing values and higher uncertainty, reflecting limited observational coverage.
-Starting from 1950 ensures a reliable baseline and strengthens the validity of long-term trend analysis.
+Starting from 1950 ensures a reliable baseline and strengthens the validity of long-term trend analysis.

 **CONCLUSION**
 The study concluded a clear long-term warming trend from the